leoafarias/gen-ui-talk/gen_ui_app/slides.md

   flex: 5
   align: center
 }
-### Crea interfaces dinámicas y sensibles al contexto al interpretar acciones y mantener el estado con LLMs para respuestas fluidas e interactivas. {.heading}
+### Creates dynamic, context-aware UIs by interpreting actions and maintaining state with LLMs for fluid, interactive responses. {.heading}

 {@column}

 ---

-### Ventajas sobre el chat
+### Benefits over Chat

--	Más intuitivo y fácil de usar, especialmente para tareas complejas
+- More intuitive and user-friendly, especially for complex tasks
--	Ciclo de feedback más rápido entre usuarios y LLMs
+- Faster feedback loop between users and LLMs
--	Mejora la eficiencia y la interacción
+- Enhances efficiency and interaction

 ---